 If your child misses their COVID-19 vaccination, for any reason, they will be offered it again at a later date.

-All children will be observed for 15 minutes after having the vaccination.
+If your child has allergies, they will be observed for 15 minutes after having the vaccine.
 This is in the unlikely event they have a serious reaction to the vaccine.

 Research has found it's very rare to have a serious allergic reaction to the vaccine.
 If this does happen, it usually happens within minutes.

-Immunisation teams are trained to deal with reactions and treat them immediately.
+School immunisation teams and staff at vaccination centres and pharmacies are trained to deal with reactions and treat them immediately.

 COVID-19 vaccine safety